Leo Komarov: Personal life

-Komarov was born in Narva, in Estonian SSR, Soviet Union to Russian-speaking parents.
-When he was five years old, Komarov's family moved to the Swedish-speaking town of Nykarleby, Finland, when his father Alexander Komarov accepted a contract to play ice hockey there.
-Because of his father's partial (Ingrian) Finnish descent, the family was eligible for Finnish citizenship and thus able to permanently reside there.
+Komarov was born in Narva, Estonian SSR, to Russian-speaking parents.
+When he was five years old, Komarov's family moved to Nykarleby, Finland, when his father Alexander Komarov accepted a contract to play ice hockey there.
+Because of his father's Ingrian Finnish descent, the family was eligible for Finnish citizenship and thus able to permanently reside there.
+Leo's father is an Ingrian Finn from Petrozavodsk, Karelia.
 Leo Komarov also holds dual Russian and Finnish citizenship and reportedly can speak four languages (Russian, Swedish, Finnish, and English).

 Komarov is married to Juulia Manner.
 The pair tied the knot on 2 July 2016 in Helsinki, after dating for ten years.
 They have two children.

+In 2017, Komarov became a global betting ambassador for the European betting website NordicBet, making him the first active NHL player to endorse a betting platform.